arnavgautam/TreeHacks2015/HOLs/HOL-IntroSQLDatabase-VS2012/HOL.md

 	_Logging into the Azure Services Portal_

-1. At the Windows Azure portal home page, click **SQL Databases** from the left pane, and select **Servers** to list your SQL servers.
+1. At the Microsoft Azure portal home page, click **SQL Databases** from the left pane, and select **Servers** to list your SQL servers.

 	 ![Viewing SQL Servers](Images/viewing-sql-servers.png?raw=true)